ahanuban/ahanuban.github.io/index.md

 ---

 ## About Ahanu
 Ahanu Banerjee is a nurse, cellist, and entrepreneur.
-Beginning August 2023, he will be an RN Resident at the [Marcus Stroke & Neuroscience Center](https://www.gradyhealth.org/marcus-stroke-and-neuroscience-center/) (neuro ICU) at Grady Memorial Hospital.
+He currently works in the Cardiac Catheterization Lab and Electrophysiology Lab at Emory Decatur Hospital.

 ### Nursing Education
 Ahanu received his bachelor's degree of science in nursing (BSN) at Emory University's [Nell Hodgson Woodruff School of Nursing](https://nursing.emory.edu) in May, 2023.
 He completed his nursing school prerequisites at [Georgia State University](https://gsu.edu), where he maintained a 4.0 GPA.